qhartman/app-store-submission/CONTRIBUTING.md

 # Contributing to App Store and Google Play Store Submission Action

 First off, thank you for considering contributing to the App Store and Google Play Store Submission Action!
-It's people like you that make it a great tool for everyone.
+It's people like you that will make it a great tool for everyone.

 ## Code of Conduct

 By participating in this project, you are expected to uphold our Code of Conduct.
-Please report unacceptable behavior to [INSERT EMAIL HERE].
+Currently that code of conduct is "don't be an ass".
+If it needs to get more detailed it will.
+Please report unacceptable behavior to the maintainer of the project.

 ## How Can I Contribute?